Applications for this role have now closed. Thank you for your interest in QNIS.

 “Thank you for your interest in the Queen’s Nursing Institute Scotland (QNIS) and in particular our Trustee vacancies.
 We are keen to diversify our Board and would love to hear from you whether you’re an experienced Trustee or seeking your first Board position.
 You may of course wish to know more before applying; further information and the application process are described below, as well as contact details in case you would find an informal conversation with our Chief Executive and Nurse Director helpful.”

-The Queen’s Nursing Institute Scotland has a number of Trustee vacancies as current Trustees have come to the end of their terms of office.
+The Queen’s Nursing Institute Scotland has two Trustee vacancies one legal, one financial as current Trustees have come to the end of their terms of office.
 We have ambitious plans and need to find funding to enable the development of our work and we are keen to find Trustees to guide and enable our journey.

 The QNIS was established by Royal Charter originally in 1889 and has a proud tradition of serving community nursing in Scotland.
-Our Patron is HM The Queen.
-The charity has a programme of activity which reaches across the whole of Scotland.
+Our Patron was Her Late Majesty Queen Elizabeth II.
+The charity has a programme of activities that reaches across the whole of Scotland.
 We exist to enable community nurses to make a significant difference in the health and wellbeing of the people of Scotland.

 QNIS is a fully constituted and independent charity, registered with the Office of the Scottish Charity Regular (OSCR) as a Scottish Charitable Incorporated Organisation or SCIO.
 SCIO status provides limited liability for Trustees.
 For more information visit www.oscr.org.uk/